Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Compounded Medications (Cash Pay):

-Compounded GLP-1 medications contain the same active ingredients as brand name versions but are prepared by FDA-registered compounding pharmacies.
+Compounded GLP-1 medications are compounded preparations related to brand name versions but are prepared by FDA-registered compounding pharmacies.
 This allows for customized dosing, alternative delivery methods, and combination therapies not available through traditional channels.

 The FDA permits compounding of medications when commercially available versions are in shortage or when patients require customized formulations.
 Both semaglutide and tirzepatide have been on FDA shortage lists intermittently since 2022, making compounded versions legally available and clinically appropriate.